younisshah/go-plotly/README.md

 - [x] Create basic request types.
 - [x] Implement only __required__ Plotly args in the POST request.
 - [ ] Create a POST request to send Plotly Request to Plotly Servers.
+- [ ] Create a Go package for go-plotly.
 - [ ] Write documentation.